frankchang1000/ShooterStopper/README.md

 ## Accomplishments 🎆

-As school shootings have been a major conflict this decade, we are proud to create an efficent and working method to detect hand held weapons to prevent tragedies.
+As school shootings have been a major conflict this decade, we are proud to face this problem with an efficent and working method.